dcouto/LetsDoSitecore/licenses/README.md

-Place your license.xml in this folder if you want to run the unit tests.
+Place your license.xml file in this folder if you want to run the unit tests.